 During the first four weeks of your course, you’ll improve your academic English language ability for postgraduate study in the field of social science and arts.

-As your course progresses, in the final six weeks you’ll focus more closely on the skills you’ll need for your subject area, studying with students progressing to education degrees.
+As your course progresses, in the final six weeks you’ll focus more closely on the skills you’ll need for your subject area, studying with students progressing to degrees in education or linguistics.
 You’ll have the chance to listen to introductory academic lectures, exploring different themes over six weeks.
 You’ll work on understanding this content and the language used, along with core texts, through a series of language classes and seminars.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 For more information and a full list of typical modules available on this course, please read Language for Social Science and Arts: Education in the course catalogue

 You’ll learn how to use language appropriate for your degree to express your thoughts and ideas effectively.